 What should I do next?
-Isn't that one of the most prevalent and confounding questions - and one that every leader, manager and professional faces many times a day?
+Isn't that one of the most prevalent and

 That leads to what I call the 50 Choices Dilemma - a situation where all of the leaders I coach find themselves in more than they would like.
 Very briefly it looks like this: You have 50 things to do on your to-do list.
 Don't get me wrong, for many of us that would be a pretty good day.
 I am going to offer you 2 very common choices, and ask: Which one are you going to choose?